Kitman Labs raises more funds as it moves into coronavirus monitoring

 Early bets

 QVIDTVM, an investment holding company established last year by Burak Alici, led the new investment.
-Mr Alici previously spent over a decade leading Morgan Stanley’s Global Discovery portfolio, a fund that, according to Bloomberg, outperformed about 97 per cent of its peers in the three years prior to his departure on the back of early bets on companies such as Palantir.
+Mr Alici previously spent over a decade leading Morgan Stanley’s Global Discovery portfolio, a fund that, according to Bloomberg, outperformed about 97 per cent of its peers in the three years prior to his departure .

 Kitman’s other backers include Blue Run Ventures and Japanese consumer electronics giant Sony, along with former Paddy Power senior executives Patrick Kennedy, Stewart Kenny and Andrew Algeo, who now heads up the National Lottery.